c4tom/DreamDevBox/docs/howto/devilbox/move-projects-to-different-directory.rst

 **************************************

-No matter if your projects are already in a different location or if you want to move them out of the Devilbox git directory now, you can do that in a few simple steps.
+No matter if your projects are already in a different location or if you want to move them out of the DreamDevBox git directory now, you can do that in a few simple steps.

 **Table of Contents**